edelars/test-issue-bc/Readme.md

 (It is necessary to add a layer between the blockchain and the server to store separate data on clients at least)

 Hash was chosen because it is a simple implementation and you can use GPU acceleration (in theory)

+cmd/flow_test.go is testing all flow of server - client